 Communities interested in replicating these studies will need to:

-- Have a few online planning conversations with the CivilServant team and our team of students to agree on exactly how the experiments will work
+- Have a few online planning conversations with the CivilServant team to agree on exactly how the experiments will work

 - Grant CivilServant's software permission to coordinate the experiment (for example, posting messages and archiving the modlog) (you can end the experiment at any time)